 The kanji for fire, from a well-weathered fire extinguisher box on the streets of Kyoto.
 To me it looks like someone putting their arms up and shouting ‘fire, fire’.
 We all have our own ways of remembering kanji!

 The following collection of images tells some of the story of fire as an element in Japan, with a focus on Kyoto.
 It is based on my wanderings and ponderings over the last week of May 2016.
 More pieces of the puzzle to sort through and add to.
 There is a lot more that can be written.
 In January 2019 I added some additional experiences related to fire in Kyoto.

-One of the first fire related images I saw in Kyoto was this mosaic, near Nijo Station, depicting the kanji that are set ablaze on the mountains of Kyoto in August.
+One of the first fire related images I saw in Kyoto was this mosaic, near Nijo Station, depicting the kanji that are set ablaze on the mountains of Kyoto in August in the Daimonji festival.
 They made me smile.
 Why?
 Because as a fire ecologist it is special to see this element celebrated!
 Two years later scaffolding has been placed on the wall to stabilize it after damage caused by a powerful typhoon in September 2018.